 Low immunity – It has been well-documented that most people who experience chronic or persistent respiratory problems suffer from lowered immunity.
 This low immunity allows oral bacteria to embed itself above and below the gum line without being challenged by the body’s immune system.
 Not only does this accelerate the progression of periodontal disease, it also puts the sufferer at increased risk of developing emphysema, pneumonia and COPD.

 Modifiable factors – Smoking is thought to be the leading cause of COPD and other chronic respiratory conditions.
 Tobacco use also damages the gingiva and compromises the good health of the oral cavity in its entirety.
 Tobacco use slows the healing process, causes gum pockets to grow deeper and also accelerates attachment loss.
 Smoking is not the sole cause of periodontal disease, but it is certainly a cofactor to avoid.

 Inflammation – It is possible that the bacteria which causes the inflammation seen in periodontal disease contributes to inflammation of the lung lining, thus limiting the amount of air that can freely pass to and from the lungs.

 When respiratory disease and periodontal disease are both diagnosed in one individual, our doctors and your medical doctor will function as a team to control both conditions.
 There are many non-surgical and surgical options available, depending on the specific condition of the teeth, gums, and jawbone.
-When a diagnosis has been made, Dr. Suway and his associates will recommend the most conservative treatment that is appropriate.
+When a diagnosis has been made, Dr. Suway and Dr. Toscano will recommend the most conservative treatment that is appropriate.

 If you have questions or concerns about respiratory disease or periodontal disease, please feel free to call the office.